robertthiesmeier/cross_site_imputation/README.md

 ### Unadjusted pooled estimate

+Approach :one:

-Approach :one: Federated analysis using 5 studies without adjustment for C.
+Federated analysis using 5 studies without adjustment for C

 In this analysis, we consider all studies, however, none of them includes the adjustment for the confounder C.